oreqizer/go-notes/12slices.md

 # Slices

 Slices are dynamically-sized *views* of arrays.
 They are much more common than arrays.
+They can be of any type, also of other slices.

 * `[]T` is a slice with elements of type `T`
 * `a[0:5]` creates a slice with first 5 elements of the array `a`